 I apologize for the raucous title, intended only to suggest a contrast between "great" works" and "rubbish," daytime realism and nighttime melodrama--and generic, gender, class, and sexual divergences.
 We'll elevate ourselves--Austen, Tennyson, Eliot, and so forth--and then descend: popular horror, simple-minded evangelical and children's lit, pornography.
 "What's the point?" you justly ask.
 Well, we'll see about that.

 The primary focus of this course will not be on cinematic representations of historical wars, but on theorizing the convergence of military and cinematic technologies, taking as one point of reference the significant body of writing produced by Paul Virilio, including his War and Cinema.
-While the course will include some combat genre films, the conceptual framework will focus on a historical understanding of the logistics of perception, biopolitics, and the relation of cinematic/military technologies to the body.
-Topics to be considered include the intersecting military, medical, and cinematic uses of the scope and the screen, theories of human vision and ocularcentrism, new conceptions of space and time, the temporal convergence of production and exhibition (speed and acceleration), new media technologies, and the blurred boundaries of war and entertainment.
-In this course and in student research papers, the course will explore a visual field broadly conceived as constituted by military/medical and cinematic/entertainment technologies.
-Some of the technologies we might consider include radar, infra-red imaging, weather mapping, virtual reality, medical imaging, x-rays, and reconnaissance/aerial photography, looking specifically at films that substantially use such imaging or theorize these intersections.
+Issues to be considered include the intersecting military, medical, and cinematic uses of the scope and the screen, theories of human vision and ocularcentrism, new conceptions of space and time, the temporal convergence of production and exhibition (speed), new media technologies, and the blurred boundaries of war and entertainment.
+In this course and in your research papers, we will explore a visual field broadly conceived as constituted by military/medical and cinematic/entertainment technologies.
+Some of the technologies we might consider include radar, infra-red imaging, weather mapping, virtual reality, medical imaging, x-rays, reconnaissance/aerial photography, and drone images, looking specifically at films that substantially use such imaging or theorize these intersections.

 Women Filmmakers – ENGFLM 2500 – Fall 2014 – Lucy Fischer